 Using Altmetric Explorer

 You can view research outputs for the whole institution, or view them at school, department or author level and sort these by Altmetric Attention Score, by publication date or by source.
 Alternatively, you can search for a specific subject, author, journal article or other research output.

 The Attention Summary panel links to detailed analysis of mentions over time by source type, highlights of attention, and an interactive world map with demographics for all tweeters, all mentions and a journal analysis tab which lets you see how journals are performing across specific sources.
-See the support pages for information on browsing, searching and to view a user guide [PDF] and some short video tutorials.
+See the support pages for information on browsing, searching and some short video tutorials.

 Altmetric and Enlighten: Publications

 Altmetric data is also available in records in Enlighten: Publications with a matching DO and will show the Altmetric donut.
 If there is no match it will show "No Altmetrics are currently available for this publication."
 Further details on the Altmetric data is available from the link "View details on Altmetric's website"